Networking always has and will play a vital role in the banking world.

 Handing out business cards left and right is rarely a strategy for building an investment banking network that you can manage well and have working for you.
 Besides that, when viewed from the perspective of the others in the room, quantity networkers can be off-putting.
 People like to feel that you actually care about them, not like you’re only talking to them because they happen to be in the same room.

 There is a lot to be said for genuinely nurturing relationships.
-While it can take some time and effort to get to know people, it’s important to keep in mind that people always tend to remember how you made them feel.
-Taking an approach that shows you genuinely want to learn about them will help you stand out in a positive light – especially if others they know simply collect contacts without engaging them.
+While it can take time and effort to get to know people, it’s important to remember that they always tend to remember how you made them feel.
+Taking an approach that shows you genuinely want to learn about them will help you stand out in a positive light, especially if others they know simply collect contacts without engaging them.

 If you’re attending an event, it can help to have some background research on who else might be there, especially if there are people you specifically want to meet.
 Many conferences publish lists of attendees in advance.
-This gives you the opportunity to get some background information early on – and as you may have guessed, an intelligent relationship management solution like 4Degrees can help you get that information!
+This gives you the opportunity to get background information early on, and, as you may have guessed, a relationship intelligence solution like 4Degrees can help you get it!

 #5.
 Be of Service

-If you position yourself as a useful resource for those in your network, it makes you a valuable part of their community.
+If you position yourself as a useful resource to those in your network, you become a valuable part of their community.
 This is where the law of reciprocity kicks in.
 Basically, when someone does something nice for you, you feel an urge to reciprocate.
-It’s a concept coded deeply into human DNA, originating from early days when tribal humans had to exchange value simply to survive.
+It’s a concept deeply coded into human DNA, originating in the early days when tribal humans had to exchange value simply to survive.

-One of the keys to the law of reciprocity is that you have to be willing to give without any expectation of receiving in-turn.
+One of the keys to the law of reciprocity is that you have to be willing to give without any expectation of receiving in return.
 Sometimes people remember you months or years later when something comes up that they think will be good for you.

 How can you be useful to people in your network?
 Here are a few ideas: